ujihisa/sugot/README.md

     * Leave username/password empty
 3. `lein run`

+You can also `lein test` to check if it works without starting a Minecraft server..

+TODOs

+* specify port

 ## Contributing

 1. `lein cloverage` to run test and get test coverage.
 Make sure your code is covered.